More Information

 In a space environment, there is no convection and the thermal radiation mode is negligible compare to the thermal conduction mode.
 This is why only conduction mode is considered for Space applications.

-Thermal models are available for standards products.
+Thermal models are available on demand for standards products.
 Specific thermal simulations are performed for SiP stacks in order to support easy integration on customers’ PWBs.